shariqislam786/fileexample/README.md

 I have added two sysouts in the sever download version, you can see in tomcat folder in logs/catalina.log that it spends most of its time in downloading the file locally.

-you can rebuild the war using maven by specifying mvn clean package
+you can rebuild the war using maven by specifying command: mvn clean package